Scamper10/EchoTweaks/README.md

 Hidden Advancements will now show a small icon in their place in the advancement tree.
 This allows the player to know when they still have advancements to complete.

 ### Gameplay

+#### Blue Axolotls

+The chance for a baby Axolotl to be blue increases depending on how many axolotls the player has previously bred.
+It has a maximum of ⅒ at 600 breeds.

 #### Swamp Oaks